sorentwo/soren-website/_posts/2015-07-27-optimizing-redis-usage-for-caching.md

 ---
 layout: default
 author: Parker Selbert
+summary: >
-summary: Strategies and configuration tips for making the most value out of Redis as a cache
+  Strategies and configuration tips for making the most value out of Redis as a cache.
 tags: redis devops
 ---